-Here’s about how much you can anticipate to be responsible for when you’re installing a ductless mini-split.
+Here’s about how much you can plan to spend when you’re buying a ductless mini-split.

-- Installing a concrete area for the outdoor condenser, $75–$300.
+- Installing a concrete pad for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be required if you have an older home.
+This could be necessary if you have an older house.

 Are Mini-Splits Worth the Cost?

-- Spaces you aren’t in very often.
+- Spaces you don’t use very regularly.

-- Areas with hot and cold spots.
+- Locations with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs

 From helping you pick the best model to expertly installing it, our specialists at Central Air LLC can take care of all your mini-split installation needs.
 Call us at 203-357-5913 right away to discover how a mini-split system can make your residence more comfortable and to request your free estimate!